mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/README.md

     1. Locate the `Files` browser (an icon that looks like a folder on your Ubuntu taskbar)
     2. Press `CTRL+H` to show/hide any hidden files or folders.

-#### Prevent OS Upgrade Prompts (for users of `Ubuntu LTS`)
-This is valuable perhaps if you are running an `lts` release.
-By adding the following, we can prevent prompts to upgrade to anything that is not `lts`.

-Simply edit the file below and change `Prompt=normal` to `Prompt=lts` near the bottom of the file.

-    sudo nano /etc/update-manager/release-upgrades

-*Note: If you are not running an `lts` release already, then the system assumes the setting to be `normal` even if you set it to `lts`.*

 #### Show Hard Power Offs
 Much like a check disk (or `chkdsk`) in Windows, Linux will run an `fchk` after a hard power off (i.e. loss of power, user held the power button down, etc.).
 The following returns log entires related to `fchk` (both naturally occurring or forced `fchk` will show here).